soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ![AIR email investigation page](media/air-investigationemailpage.png)

 On this page, you have several options:
-- You can see a visual overview of the current clustering results and threats found.
+- Get a visual overview of the current clustering results and threats found.
-- You can click on any cluster entity or threat list to activate a fly out page, which will show the full alert details.
+- Click a cluster entity or a threat list to activate a fly-out page that shows the full alert details.

 ![AIR investigation email with flyout details](media/air-investigationemailpageflyoutdetails.png)

-### Investigation users page
+### The investigation users page

+By clicking the Users node or Users tab, you go to a view that shows all the users identified as part of the investigation.

+In this scenario, we have identified indicators of compromise and anomalies based on a new inbox rule being created.
+Additional details (evidence) of the investigation are also available through detailed views within this tab.

 ### Investigation machines page